vitforlinux-gimp/gimp-noconflict-git/README.md

 An experimental version of PKGBUILD that is a cross between the PKGBUILD of gimp-develop-git and that of gimp-git from the archlinuxCN repo.

-The aim is to have a package similar to Gimp-develop-git but more up-to-date, but which also allows you to install Gimp 2.10.
+The aim is to have a package similar to Gimp-develop-git, more up-to-date, but which also allows you to install Gimp 2.10.

 Too bad that the version is a bit strange.